jonhilgart22/Galvanize-NLP/Lab_Feedback_Jonathan.md

 ## Week5-2: Naive Bayes
 Looks Good
 ## Week6-1: Sentiment Analysis
+Looks Good
 ## Week6-2: Non-negative Matrix Factorization (NMF)
+Topic 0 is to general to give it a topic.
+However the other 3 seem really specific.
+This is an indicator that you should try more topics.
 ## Week6-3: Latent Dirichlet Allocation (LDA)
+Looks Good
 ## Week6-4: Topic Modeling Project

 ## Week7-1: Word2Vec
+Looks Good
 ## Week7-2: Doc2Vec

 ## Week7-3: Everything2Vec